familyfriendlymikey/imba.vim/doc/ideas.md

 so M automatically expands the selection continuously, alternating between inner and outer?

+m/M
+maybe instead of alternating, there can be one key that just goes through the heirarchy of text objects so it starts at word, then WORD, then maybe sentence, then maybe paragraph, or perhaps a parenthesis, until eventually it's the whole document?

 m
 select only (surround chars),
 then the user can use normal editing commands